Pergo Max Report – In a Nutshell

-Pergo Max hardwood flooring is an engineered wood floor manufactured by the company more usually know for its laminate flooring.
-Pergo Max is a budget friendly wood floor choice, retails at between $2.99 and $4.99 and is sold exclusively at Lowes.
+Pergo Max hardwood flooring is an engineered wood floor manufactured by the company more usually known for its laminate flooring.
+Pergo Max is a budget-friendly wood floor choice, retails at between $2.99 and $4.99 and is sold exclusively at Lowes.
 Choose between hickory, oak and maple floors.

 We continue our look at the most popular engineered hardwood flooring brands with our overview of Pergo Max hardwood.

 NB: Pergo Max flooring has been discontinued.
 This line has been replaced by a new Pergo engineered wood flooring collection called Pergo Woodcraft also sold exclusively through Lowes.